gogo2464/cryptatools-rs/docs/src/philosophy.md

 # Cryptatools-rs Philosophy

+`cryptatools-rs` is a cryptanalysis tool against custom or wrongly implemented algorithm.

 This tool aims to be professionnal.
 Not only a learning tool.
 It is for realistic exploitation and code breaking.

 You can "plug-in" your script to any protocol.
 Man in the midle as well as blockchain core as well as anything.
 Example: